-The Annual General Meeting elected Marie

-Ehrling as new Chairman of the Board (replacing previous Chairman Melker Schörling) and Carl Douglas as Vice Chairman.
-For further information about the members of the Board of Directors and the President and CEO including remuneration, see pages 32-33.
+The Annual General Meeting re-elected Marie Ehrling as Chairman of the Board and Carl Douglas as Vice Chairman.
+For further information about the members of the Board of Directors and the President and CEO including remuneration, see pages 31-33.